pluggdapps/pluggdapps/docs/configuration.rst

 pluggdapps.matchrouter
 ----------------------

+IHTTPNegotiator
+    If configured, will be used to handle server side http negotiation for best matching resource variant.

 routemapper
     Route mapper file in asset specification format.
 A python file containing a list of dictionaries, where each dictionary element will